-J-2, F-2, and H-4 dependent children and spouses are all permitted to attend school in the United States.
+J-2, F-2, O-3 and H-4 dependent children and spouses are all permitted to attend school in the United States.
 All dependent spouses may enroll in college and university classes.
 Tuition rates may vary according to determination of resident status in the State of Ohio.
 It is suggested that your spouse consult with the Office of International Student Services at the college or university which they plan to attend.

 F-1 and J-1 students are permitted to accept on campus employment.
 However, even though an H-4 dependent is a student, they are NOT permitted to accept employment.
 This includes post-graduate employment.
-If necessary, the H-4 dependent must apply for a change of status from H-4 to H-1B for post-graduate employment or change to F-1 student or J-1 student status.
+If necessary, the H-4 dependent must apply for a change of status from H-4 to H-1B for post-graduate employment.